pine-vm/pine/readme.md

 docker  run  -p 5000:80  -p 4000:4000  --env "APPSETTING_adminPassword=test"  ghcr.io/elm-time/elm-time
 ```

-To learn more about these artifacts' interfaces, see [How to Configure and Deploy an Elm Fullstack App](guide/how-to-configure-and-deploy-an-elm-fullstack-app.md).
+To learn more about these artifacts' interfaces, see [How to Configure and Deploy an Elm Backend App](guide/how-to-configure-and-deploy-an-elm-backend-app.md).

 ## Building from Source